-While the first tournament game of the day, Dayton versus Ohio State, was well under way, plenty of ticket holders were just strolling into the arena or still leisurely knocking back beers at the downtown taverns.
+The first tournament game of the day, Dayton versus Ohio State, was well under way, but there were plenty of ticket-holders strolling in late or still leisurely knocking back beers at the downtown bars.

 What gives?
 The game between Ohio State and Dayton turned out to be an exciting upset.